pranscript/ml_coursework/README.md

 4. Homework 4 - Naive Bayes and comparison with Decision Trees.

-4. Homework 5 - KNN and comparison with Decision Trees.
+4. Homework 5 - KNN and comparison with Decision Trees using IRIS Dataset.